bdafahim/Exploring-Bayesian-techniques-for-Code-Technical-Debt-predictiont/README.md

 ## Overview

-This package focuses on technical debt prediction through Bayesian analysis, examining how different models and estimators can effectively forecast technical debt in software projects.The primary objective of this research is to assess the reliability and effectiveness of various Bayesian models in predicting technical debt, drawing on historical data from the Technical Debt Dataset.
+This package focuses on technical debt prediction through Bayesian analysis, examining how different models and estimators can effectively forecast technical debt in software projects.The primary objective of this research is to assess the reliability and effectiveness of various Bayesian models in predicting Code Technical Debt(TD), drawing on historical data from the Technical Debt Dataset.
 By investigating the application of these models across different project datasets, this study aims to offer developers and project managers predictive tools for better decision-making in managing software quality.

 ## Prerequisites